I have always seen the aging process as one worth glorifying. I look forward to this experience and want to share this abundance in perspective.

-I knew the world needed this, a dose of hope, a reason to keep going, and a community that believes in you even when you’re still figuring it out.
+I knew the world needed this, a dose of hope, a reason to keep going, and a community that provides and desires.

 The idea for The Black Girl Newsletter came from a simple truth: women are not lacking ambition—they’re lacking infrastructure.
 Too often, we’re told to do it all alone, to hustle harder, and to sacrifice our peace for success.
 I wanted to change that narrative.